Acute otitis Media

 Ear Infection (Acute Otitis Media) – Pharmacy First Service

-🏥 Under the NHS Pharmacy First service, eligible patients can receive expert assessment and treatment directly from a pharmacist, without needing to see a GP.
+🏥 Under the NHS Pharmacy First service, eligible patients can receive assessment and treatment directly from a pharmacist, without needing to see a GP.

 Who Can Use This Service?